Library Services

 Image removed.

-Do you have a question about the Maker Spaces at the Library?
+Do you have a question about makerspace services?
 Read through the frequently asked questions below or contact us for more information.

 Before you can use our equipment on your own, you’ll need to complete an appropriate Maker 101 workshop.
 After you’ve completed the workshop, you’ll be able to book time to use the equipment on your own.
-Visit our fabric printing and 3D printing web pages for more information on booking Maker 101 sessions.
+Go to Booking Tool.

-After collecting feedback from our community and our team, we closed our Maker Space services temporarily to work on an improved service model for our highly valued and in-demand Maker Space services.
-We’re currently piloting a new model for our Maker Spaces, which provides free, hands-on workshops with our expert staff, and independent equipment use with our 3D and fabric printers.
-This pilot is currently available at Central Branch only.
-Please continue to check our website for the most up to date information on our Maker Space services.
+After collecting feedback from our community and our team, we closed our makerspace services temporarily to work on an improved service model for our highly valued and in-demand makerspace services.
+We’re currently piloting a new model for our makerspaces, which provides free, hands-on workshops with our expert staff, and independent equipment use with our 3D and fabric printers.
+This pilot was launched at Central Branch, and 3D printing is also now available at Richmond Green Branch.
+Please continue to check our website for the most up to date information on our makerspace services.

 Before you can use our equipment on your own, you’ll need to complete an appropriate Maker 101 workshop.
 After you’ve completed the workshop, you’ll be able to book time to use the equipment as an experienced maker on your own.